JelisavetaDjordjevic/Sex_biased_gene_expression/README.md

 To plot dNdS values for different sex- bias gene categories and to statistically compare between gene categories groups
 4. DnDs.R

+To calculate stage specificity of gene expression (Tau index) for sex-bias categories, and statistics to compare tau values between sex-bias gene categories
+5. tau_calculation.R